 • We shape the future, continuously improving on what has gone before.’

 Middlesex University’s BSc in Architectural Technology has taken these University-wide themes and made them a reality, through the collaborative ‘Pavilion Project’.

-As a physical embodiment of the work ongoing at Middlesex, the Pavilion Project draws together industry and academia improving the opportunities available for both parties to learn from each other.
+As a physical embodiment of the work ongoing at Middlesex, the Pavilion Project draws together industry and academia embracing the opportunities available for both parties to learn from each other.

 Launched in 2018, the Pavilion Project formed a live project for the second year students enrolled on the architectural technology course.
 The students were given the opportunity to collaborate with industry to help make their proposals come to life.
 In doing so, they face the very real challenges of the planning process, value engineering and programme management.
 Their proposals were reviewed by Barnet’s Planning Department, bpr architects and the framework consultants for the University along with the Estates and Executive Teams.

 Through an iterative process, the core aspirations of the project were defined, and locations tested.
 The project, which is set to evolve over the duration of the architectural technology course, has four main goals:

 1. To be a statement piece of architecture